zhen-huan-hu/language-sas/README.md

 # SAS language support in Atom [![Build Status](https://travis-ci.org/akanosora/language-sas.svg?branch=master)](https://travis-ci.org/akanosora/language-sas)

-Adds syntax highlighting, auto indentation, and snippets to SAS files in Atom.
+Adds syntax highlighting, auto indentation, and snippets to SAS and SAS macro files in Atom.

 In the past a few years, I have been mainly using Vim to code my SAS programs.
 I recently decided to switch to Atom for its better integration with OS X. This SAS language package is my first effort to switch to the new editor.
 I wrote the Vim SAS [syntax script](http://www.vim.org/scripts/script.php?script_id=3522) and [indentation script](http://www.vim.org/scripts/script.php?script_id=4034) and I feel that Atom allows me to better implement what I did in Vim.